rjc8kt/jackjamesjt/README.md

 run `pod install` to ensure you've installed everything in the Podfile (it should be in the repo though)

 used appiconmaker.co to make app icons

+open xcworkspace not xcodeproj. wait for it to index